rh0/dat-adsb/README.md

 # dat-adsb :satellite:

-This is an SDR app that recieves ADS-B radio signals from aircraft :airplane: :helicopter: and publishes that data to a Dat archive.
+This is an SDR app that recieves ADS-B radio signals from aircraft :airplane: :helicopter: and writes that data to a Dat archive.
 All of the radio and demodulation work in this app is being handled by a couple of great utilities written by [Thomas Watson](https://github.com/watson).
 If you are interested quickly getting up and running mapping flights, and arn't too interested in all this p2p stuff, I highly suggest checking out his excellent app [AirplaneJS](https://github.com/watson/airplanejs).

 ## Requirements
 ### Hardware